Issues tracker

 • Leeds Parent Carer Forum (April 2025)

-• The Leeds Parent Carer Forum and representative from the Voice, Influence and Transparency Working Group are arranging to meet with the Police and Social Care to understand what support is available in Leeds and what happens when referrals are made to social care (January 2026).
+• Meeting with West Yorkshire Police and Social Care to understand what support is available in Leeds and what happens when referrals are made to social care (January 2026).

 Who the issues were raised by